West Ham news: 'I can’t wait to work with Manuel Pellegrini' - David Martin excited by opportunity | Goal.com

 'I can’t wait to work with Pellegrini' - Martin excited by West Ham opportunity

-David Martin is confident he can learn from manager Manuel Pellegrini after the goalkeeper agreed to join his boyhood idols on a two-year contract.
+David Martin is confident he can learn from West Ham manager Manuel Pellegrini after the goalkeeper agreed to join his boyhood idols on a two-year contract.

 Pellegrini guided West Ham to their first top-10 Premier League finish since 2016 in his first season in charge of the club, and the former Real Madrid and Manchester City boss is busy building his squad for next term.